Amy Fay

-Amy Fay studied piano under Professor John Knowles Paine of Harvard and at the New England Conservatory of Music.
-From 1869 to 1875, she continued her lessons in Germany, where she studied with the most prominent teachers of Europe: pianists Carl Tausig, Theodor Kullak, Franz Liszt, and Ludwig Deppe.
+Her last German piano teacher was Ludwig Deppe, about whom she had heard a lot and whose technique intrigued her.
+She got a chance to meet him at a dinner party given in honor of Anna Mehlig by an American businessman in Berlin.
 Deppe's technique for piano revolutionized her playing and served as the method she herself was to use for her students in the years to come.
 On returning to Boston, Fay became well known for her "piano conversations": recitals preceded by short lectures.
 She moved to Chicago and New York, where she was associated with the Women's Philharmonic Society of New York.
 She died on November 9, 1928.